timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XXI-STATE CHILDREN'S HEALTH INSURANCE PROGRAM/SUBCHAPTER XXI-STATE CHILDREN'S HEALTH INSURANCE PROGRAM.md

   * #### (B) Protection for lower income children
     * The State child health plan may only vary premiums, deductibles, coinsurance, and other cost sharing based on the family income of targeted low-income children in a manner that does not favor children from families with higher income over children from families with lower income.

-* #### (2) No cost sharing on benefits for preventive services or pregnancy-related assistance
+* #### (2) No cost sharing on benefits for preventive services, COVID–19 testing, or pregnancy-related assistance
-  * The State child health plan may not impose deductibles, coinsurance, or other cost sharing with respect to benefits for services within the category of services described in subsection (c)(1)(D) or for pregnancy-related assistance.
+  * The State child health plan may not impose deductibles, coinsurance, or other cost sharing with respect to benefits for services within the categories of services described in subsection (c)(1)(D), in vitro diagnostic products described in subsection (c)(10) (and administration of such products), visits described in section 1396o(a)(2)(G) of this title, or for pregnancy-related assistance.

 * #### (3) Limitations on premiums and cost-sharing
   * #### (A) Children in families with income below 150 percent of poverty line